DineshR-45/habitwise-pro/README.md

 © 2025 **DineshR-45**.
 All rights reserved.

 This project was designed and built by **DineshR-45**.
+Viewing the source code is permitted for learning purposes.
-You may not copy, resell, or republish this project without permission.
+Reselling or republishing this project without permission is not allowed.
+See the [LICENSE](LICENSE) file for full details.

 ---

 ## 📬 Contact

 Have questions or want to collaborate?
 Find me on GitHub: [@DineshR-45](https://github.com/DineshR-45)

 ---